- Q: I took Spanish in high school and I want to take a course in Spanish, how do I register?

 Q: When and where can I receive my placement exam results?

-A: Placement exam results will be posted on your Degree Navigator profile under “Course lists” within 48-72 hours after the exam has been taken.
+A: Placement exam results will be posted on your Degree Navigator profile after clicking “Course lists” under “Placement” at the bottom of the page within 48-72 hours after the exam has been taken.
+If your placement is not visible within a week of taking the exam, please contact the undergraduate director with your RUID.

 Q: Can I take 131 and 132 during the same semester?